RoscoeTheDog/Samplify/README.md

 -Multi-processing support.

--GPU-Acceleration (If codec available).
+-GPU-Acceleration (If codec available for filetype).

--Regular Expression pattern-finding support for filenames/types.
+-Regular Expression pattern matching for filenames and/or types.

 -Wide file support through FFMpeg and other frameworks.

--End-User graphical interface (Coming soon).
+-End-User graphical interface (eventually).

 **THIS IS A WORK IN PROGRESS**

 Development is currently being performed in a windows enviroment.
-Although project dependencies are supported on other operating systems, I have not yet tested any code on them.
+Although project dependencies are supported on other operating systems, I have not yet tested any code on them but the frameworks chosen do support both UNIX and macOS platforms as well.
+Eventually I will test on those platforms if and when I get down to it